 Each quarter, the Company develops thresholds generally using market factors or other assumptions, as appropriate.
 If internally developed model prices differ from the independent third-party prices by greater than these thresholds for the period, the Company conducts a further review, both internally and with the third-party pricing service of the prices of such securities.
 First, the Company obtains the inputs used by the third-party pricing service and compares them to the Company's inputs.
 The Company then updates its own inputs if the Company determines the third-party pricing inputs more accurately reflect the current market environment.
 If the Company believes that its internally developed inputs more accurately reflect the current market environment, it will request that the third-party pricing service review market factors that may not have been considered by the third-party pricing service and provide updated prices.
 The Company reconciles and resolves all pricing differences in excess of the thresholds before a final price is established.
 At December 31, 2023, one investment holding with an internally developed fair value of \$6 million had a difference between the model generated price and third-party price provided in excess of the thresholds for the period.
 The internally developed price was \$1 million higher, than the third-party price provided of \$5 million.
 After review and discussion, the Company affirmed and valued the investments at the higher internally developed price.
-No other differences were noted at December 31, 2023 in excess of the thresholds for the period.
-At December 31, 2022, fourteen investment holdings with an internally developed fair value of \$96 million had a difference between the model generated prices and third-party prices provided in excess of the thresholds for the period.
-The internally developed prices were \$14 million higher, in the aggregate, than the third-party prices provided of \$82 million.
-After review and discussion, the Company affirmed and valued the investments at the higher internally developed prices.
-No other differences were noted at December 31, 2022 in excess of the thresholds for the period.
+No other differences were noted at December 31, 2022, fourteen investment holdings with an internally developed price.
+No other differences were \$14 million higher, in the aggregate, than the third-party prices provided in excess of the thresholds for the period.
+At December 31, 2022, fourteen investment holdings with an internally developed prices.
+No other differences were \$14 million higher, in the aggregate, than the third-party prices provided of \$82 million.
+After review and discussion, the Company affirmed and valued t